 The curriculum meets GreenPrisons.org’s guideline requirements for staff and inmate training and results in improved staff and inmate engagement in all other sustainability programs/initiatives.

 “The Amercian Correctional Association fully supports the appropriate short- and long-term cost-effective facilities and materials management strategies that are resource efficient and environmentally responsible.
 Therefore, public and private agencies at the federal, state and local levels should promote and engage in: (1) Recycling, (2) Composting and gardens, (3) Conserving energy, (4) LEED standards, (5) Renewable energy, (6) Conserving water, (7) Training for staff, and (8) Training for offenders.”

-Roots of Success transforms facility culture and improve behavior.
+Roots of Success transforms facility culture and improves behavior.

 Roots of Success was the core component that tied together our cultural change in environmental awareness.
 We had begun recycling and composting.
 We addressed energy and water conservation, but I knew we needed education to really reach the inmates.
 Roots of Success took our green initiatives to a new level; it led the change that allowed inmates to be part of the environmental awareness at SCC (Southeastern Correctional Complex).
 The passion I saw from the inmates was amazing.

 Engaging inmates in meaningful activities and giving them opportunities to contribute reduces violence and makes prisons safer for both inmates and staff.

 The Ohio Department of Rehabilitation and Corrections sustainability initiatives include a robust recycling program, a trout farm, and many other environmental programs including Roots of Success.
 Over the years, the state of Ohio incorporated Roots of Success into most of its 28 institutions and all 3 juvenile facilities had trained instructors to teach Roots of Success.